Johnson–Corey–Chaykovsky reaction: Synthesis of epoxides

 Reactions of sulfur ylides with ketones and aldehydes to form epoxides are by far the most common application of the Johnson–Corey–Chaykovsky reaction.
 Examples involving complex substrates and 'exotic' ylides have been reported, as shown below.

 The reaction has been used in a number of notable total syntheses including the Danishefsky Taxol total synthesis, which produces the chemotherapeutic drug taxol, and the Kuehne Strychnine total synthesis which produces the pesticide strychnine.

 Synthesis of aziridines

 The synthesis of aziridines from imines is another important application of the Johnson–Corey–Chaykovsky reaction and provides an alternative to amine transfer from oxaziridines.
 Though less widely applied, the reaction has a similar substrate scope and functional group tolerance to the carbonyl equivalent.
 The examples shown below are representative; in the latter, an aziridine forms in situ and is opened via nucleophilic attack to form the corresponding amine.

 Synthesis of cyclopropanes

 For addition of sulfur ylides to enones, higher 1,4-selectivity is typically obtained with sulfoxonium reagents than with sulfonium reagents.
-Many electron-withdrawing groups have been shown compatible with the reaction including ketones, esters, and amides (the example below involves a Weinreb amide).
-With further conjugated systems 1,6-addition tends to predominate over 1,4-addition.
+One explanation based on the HSAB theory states that it is because sulfoxonium reagents have a less concentrated negative charge on the carbon atom (softer), so it prefers 1,4-attack on the softer nucleophilic site.
+Another explanation supported by density functional theory (DFT) studies suggests an irreversible 1,4-attack leading to the cyclopropane is energetically favored versus a reversible 1,2-attack that would lead to the epoxide.
+With extended conjugated systems 1,6-addition tends to predominate over 1,4-addition.
+Many electron-withdrawing groups have been shown promote the cyclopropanation including ketones, esters, amides (the example below involves a Weinreb amide), sulfones, nitro groups, phosphonates, isocyanides and even some electron deficient heterocycles.